-While some predict that technology will change the way certain products are manufactured, most fall short of the view that 3D printing will fundamentally reform global supply chains on a universal basis.
-Along with technological advances, such as advanced robotics and open source electronics, 3D printing is making its way onto the agendas of business leaders looking to streamline manufacturing and distribution processes.
-Cited by some as “the next industrial revolution,” 3D printing is slowly reshaping the traditional supply chain and could possibly be the most disruptive advance since progressive assembly.
-Currently, there are a large number of 3D printers on the market that can mix colored plastics, either by using different printing nozzles or by feeding different colors, at different times, through the same printing nozzle.
+While 3D printing could change the way certain products are manufactured, it is unlikely to completely reform global supply chains.
+Along with technological advances such as advanced robotics and open source electronics, 3D printing is becoming increasingly popular among business leaders looking to streamline manufacturing and distribution processes.
+It has been cited as “the next industrial revolution” and could potentially be the most disruptive advance since progressive assembly.
+Currently, there are a large number of 3D printers on the market that can mix colored plastics either by using different printing nozzles or by feeding different colors through the same nozzle at different times.